 Traditional recruiting practices only compound the issues with replacing retiring baby boomers.
 More often than not, recruiters are overworked with minimal time to get to know the candidates and the requirements of a role.

-Even worse, most third-party recruiters work on a commission based, motivating them to fill roles as quickly as possible to put food on the table.
+Even worse, most third-party recruiters work on a commission based model, motivating them to fill roles as quickly as possible to put food on the table.
 The result is lightning fast recruiting that fills roles without any regard for the consequences of hiring.
 This greatly undercuts the quality of your hires, leading to low engagement, low retention, and a lot of lost profits.

 When you combine the broken nature of traditional recruiting with a large amount of retiring workers in senior positions, you have something of a perfect storm for talent acquisition.